Dean: Dr. Sheri Okland, Ed.D.

 Director, Office of Graduate Studies and Research: James Boe, Ph.D.

 VCSU offers a practitioner-oriented Master of Education (M.Ed.) degree program designed for working education professionals who wish to further their career by achieving graduate-level credentials.
 Since the program is completely online, students can complete coursework anytime from anywhere an internet connection is available.
 Six concentrations are available in Library and Information Technologies, Teaching English Language Learners, Teaching and Technology, Technology Education, Elementary Education and English Education.
-Graduate certificate programs are also available in STEM Education, Library and Information Technology, English Language Learners and Career and Technical Education.
+Graduate certificate programs are also available in STEM Education, Library and Information Technology, English Language Learners as well as additional options in Communication, History, and Career and Technical Education.

 A wide variety of Bachelor's programs (B.S. in Ed.) qualify our graduates to teach subjects in their major field of study in the state of North Dakota (licensure is typically comparable with and transferable to other states, though other requirements may apply).
 Minor degree programs and endorsements give students options to add specialized credentials.
 Many field experiences are available culminating in the student teaching assignment during the senior year.
 Other unique opportunities are also available such as our Cultural Diversity Practicum, Clinical Practice, and studies in the field of English Language Learners.